-It all began in our most desperate hour . . .
+It all began many years ago in our most desperate hour . . .

-Locked away in our bedrooms with nowhere else to turn, we turned to Google and searched those four now pivotal words:
+Locked away in our bedrooms with nowhere else to turn, we turned to Google and typed those four now pivotal words:

 “Christians struggling with homosexuality.”

 What we found would change our lives forever: a community of men blogging anonymously on Xanga.
 They wrote boldly of their journeys with faith and homosexuality, and their stories spoke something powerful to our long starving hearts.

 We were not alone.

 One by one, we found this community and joined the fold; one by one, our community grew.
 For five years, our digital stories sprouted all over the world, and we forged unlikely friendships with one another — unlikely for our geographic locations, though quite likely for our similar struggles, passions, and faith.